teinett/strapi-provider-upload-yandex-cloud/README.md

 :four:
 Test the new uploader.

-1. Start Strapi dev server: `npm run develop`
+1. Start Strapi dev server: `npm run develop`.

-2. Open [Strapi media library](http://localhost:1337/admin/plugins/upload) and upload test image.
+2. Open [Strapi media library](http://localhost:1337/admin/plugins/upload) in a browser and upload a test image.